Policy No. 2:01:00:00

 CSCC awards credit taken on a non-credit basis in the following case:

 - Documented military training courses as indicated by the Guide to the Evaluation of Educational Experiences in the Armed Forces, American Council on Education.

-Enrolled students may request consideration of Credit for Life Experience.
-Credit is reserved for well-documented existing knowledge and competencies that cannot be readily assessed for credit through external exams, such as AP, CLEP and examinations administered by the college, such as Proficiency Examinations and is awarded only to matriculated students.
-Credit for Life Experience will be noted on the transcript as Credit for Life Experience and a grade of “P” (pass), which will not be calculated in the GPA.
+Degree or certificate seeking enrolled students may request consideration of credit for prior learning/portfolio.
+Credit is reserved for well-documented existing knowledge and competencies that cannot be readily assessed for credit through external exams, such as AP, CLEP, and examinations administered by the college, such as Proficiency Examinations and are awarded only to matriculated students.
+Credit for Prior Learning/Portfolio will be noted on the transcript as Credit for Prior Learning and a grade of “P” (pass), which will not be calculated in the GPA.

 A dual credit course is taught by a high school teacher who incorporates college course objectives into the high school curriculum.
 Upon course completion, students have the option to sit for an assessment administered by the college.
 For the college, dual credit grades are based on pass/fail.
 If the student successfully completes the end-of-course exam, college credit is awarded.
 Credit by assessment grades may or may not transfer to other institutions; the grade is accepted by Cleveland State and applied to the student’s transcript upon admission to the college.
 Dual credit students do not apply for admission to Cleveland State until after high school graduation; therefore, no tuition or fees are paid as the student does not officially register for a course.